mrkvicka22/Alzheimer-disease-NN/README.md

 # Alzheimer-disease-NN
-Practicing my neural network skills with the TADPOLE dataset
+Practicing my machine learning skills with the TADPOLE dataset

 Current score for identifying Dementia, MCI to Dementia, MCI, NL to MCI, NL: